We Tested 8 AI Trip Planners. Here Are the Best AI Travel Apps for 2026

 Depends on where you're starting from:

-• You save reels and TikToks?
+- You save reels and TikToks?
 Triply.
-Nothing else extracts places from a video.
+Nothing else here turns a saved video into a mapped, plannable list.

 The pattern, looking at the eight together: most AI travel apps in 2026 are giving you generic data dressed up as AI.
 The ones that save real time use AI for a specific job (extracting places from a video, routing a day, summarizing a current review thread) rather than to generate a five-day Tokyo plan identical to the one everyone else got.